Penn Medicine Princeton Medical Center: A Community Hospital Morphs Into a Major Health Care Community

 In the future, the 60 percent of care provided today on an outpatient basis is expected to increase.
 Hip replacements, like the surgeries Sue Panacek underwent, are moving in that direction.
 Since 1992, there were 107 hospitals in the state – now there are 73 acute care hospitals, according to the New Jersey Hospital Association.

 Information technology is expanding.
 In fact, Penn Medicine Princeton Health is part of a new $70 million data sharing system called PennChart.
 Its software allows every doctor and patient in any location immediate access to all medical information.

-Also evolving is continuum of care, and incentives for systems to better coordinate with each other.
+Also evolving is a continuum of care and incentives for systems to better coordinate with each other.
 There are new reimbursement systems that bundle doctor office visits, hospital, surgery, subacute care, and acute rehabilitation through to home care.

 A larger system can better influence the major components of the transition, Rabner says, and provide navigators (like social workers) who guide patients through the continuum.

 “With how quickly health care is evolving, you have to have the organizational ability to think through plans for the future,” says Rabner.
 “There are people with extraordinary expertise at Penn.
 All that talent is here now.”